ErikVeland/GlassCodeAcademy/docs/TECH_STACK.md

 This document outlines the technology stack used in the GlassCode Academy application and how the different components integrate with each other.

+For a complete overview of the current architecture, see [CURRENT_ARCHITECTURE.md](CURRENT_ARCHITECTURE.md).

 ## Architecture Overview

 ```mermaid